mkirsch2/tuition_status/technology.md

 - Split X and Y into training and testing sets
 - Instantiated and trained a logistic regression model
 - Validated the logisitic regression model
+- Assessed the performance

+- Read in CSV file with cleaned data
+- Determined the independent (Y) and dependent (X) variables
+- -Split X and Y into training and testing sets and scaled the data
+- Fit the model
-- Assessed the performance using the accuracy score
+- Assessed the performance
+- Rank factor importance
+- Re-ran the model

 ## Dashboard
 ### Tableau